Iris tigridia: Description

 It has small compact rhizomes.
 Which are brown, yellow or white, fibrous.
-Underneath the rhizome are numerous fleshy, secondary roots, which are between 3 – 4 mm wide.
+Underneath the rhizome are numerous fleshy, secondary roots, which are between 3 and 4 mm wide.
 On top of the rhizome are the dense, brown, or dark brown, fibrous remains of last seasons leaves.
 It creates small tufted plants.

-It has dark green, or greyish green leaves, that can grow up to between 5 and 30 cm long, and between 1.5 and 6 mm wide.
+It has dark green or greyish green leaves that can grow up to between 5 and 30 cm long, and between 1.5 and 6 mm wide.
 At the time of flowering, they are 5–13 cm long, and between 1.5 and 2 mm wide.
 They then elongate to the final height of up to 30 cm tall.
-They are grass-like, they can be erect and linear, or slightly curved.
+They are grass-like, and they can be erect and linear or slightly curved.
 They do not have a midvein, but have an acuminate apex (pointed) tip.
 This form separates them from Iris potaninii.
 In mild temperate areas, they are evergreen (lasting through the winter).

 It has a slender stem, that can grow up to between 3 and 15 cm tall.
 Sometimes, the stem seems to only just appear above ground.

-The stem has 2, yellow-green, (scarious) membranous, spathes (leaves of the flower bud).
+The stem has 2 yellow-green (scarious) membranous spathes (leaves of the flower bud).

 They are lanceolate and between 3 and 4 cm long, with a pointed tip.